Join Our Israel Trip! March 2021 Click To Learn More

 There is a misguided humility that a person could ascribe to, which has the interests of other people in mind, even if those interests are selfish, harsh, cruel, and unkind.
 Let me explain.

 Suppose you were married to a mean and domineering man who uses his physicality and mentality as a way to manipulate and warp you.
 Suppose you read a passage like Philippians 2:1-11 without any biblical guardrails.
 If your soul is tender and easily influenced (1 Thessalonians 5:14), you could quickly find yourself swerving into a deep ravine of spiritual and physical bondage.

-The Christian who desires to be humble, but has a poor view of humility will submit to abuse if they embrace a blanket understanding that counting others more important means any person can do anything to me because I want to be like Jesus.
-And He was crucified.
+The Christian who desires to be humble, but has a poor view of humility will submit to abuse if they embrace a smothering understanding that “others more significant” means any person can do anything to me because I want to be like Jesus, and folks crucified Him.

-Jesus was crucified because He was doing the will of His Father (Luke 22:42).
-He was not crucified because He had a weird view of humility, which meant anyone could do anything to Him for any reason.
+Mean people did crucify Jesus because He was doing the will of His Father (Luke 22:42).
+They did not kill Him because He had a weird view of humility, which meant anyone could do anything to Him for any reason.

-When the religious Nicodemus came to Him asking about eternal life, Jesus gave him an answer that contradicted everything that the religious man had been taught.
-Jesus was so humble to the Father’s will that He was not intimidated by the religious man’s pedigree, nor was He influenced by group think.
+When the religious Nicodemus came to Him asking about eternal life, Jesus gave him an answer that contradicted everything that the spiritual man knew about God’s Word.
+Jesus was so humble to the Father’s will that He was not intimidated by the religious man’s pedigree, nor was He influenced by groupthink.
 (See John 2:18-3:8)

 When His close friends, Mary and Martha, were rebuking Him because they believed that He was not moving fast enough in light of their brother’s sickness, Jesus turned and gave them a response that had to shake them to the very core of their being.